keatingsc/technical-writing/content/posts/best-practice-for-tech-docs.md

 Organise your content in a logical order, including the following sections as a guide.

 1. Getting started
    Introduce your product and describe the first steps users need to complete.

 2. Tutorials
    Tutorials lead a reader through a series of steps to complete a defined task.

 3. How-to guides
    How-to guides help intermediate or experienced users to solve a real-world task using the software.

 4. Videos
    Short videos and screencasts can quickly demonstrate how to complete a task.

 ## Code samples and scripts

 Code samples and downloadable scripts help users get up and running quickly.

-### Add code samples

-Small snippets of code help users understand a previously explained concept.
-Snippets can also be used to demonstrate the syntax of attributes or parameters.
+* Add code samples to help users understand a previously explained concept.
+Snippets can also demonstrate the syntax of attributes or parameters.

-### Add downloadable scripts
+* Add downloadable scripts.
 The sample code could also be downloadable, which is less error-prone than copying and pasting.

-### Reference material
+## References
 Include references to the software’s code, functions, APIs, CLI, and parameters.

-### Glossary
+## Glossary

 A glossary defines all the terms specific to your company or product.

 ## Writing style

 Implement the company style guide consistently throughout the documentation suite.
-In general, follow the following guidelines to write clear and concise documentation.
+In general, use the following guidelines to write clear and concise documentation.

 ### Topic-based writing